Published Updated

 Key Takeaway

 If you are planning to buy property with a mortgage, check where your property falls on this timeline.
 For Phase 2 regions, the window is closing soon.
-If the refund is an important factor in your buying decision, acting before your region's cutoff date ensures you lock in eligibility for the duration of your mortgage.
+Acting before the regional cutoff preserves only geographic eligibility; the employee, property, acquisition-route, value, lender, and one-contract requirements must also be met.

 Border Settlement Exception

 Properties located in officially designated border settlements may continue to qualify for the mortgage income tax refund regardless of the regional phase-out timeline.
 This exception is designed to encourage settlement and development in strategically important border areas of Armenia.
-It applies to both existing properties and properties under construction within these settlements.
+It changes only the geographic cutoff: the acquisition must still meet Article 160, so an ordinary resale purchase does not become eligible merely because it is in a border settlement.

 It is important to note that "border settlement" is a legal designation maintained by the Armenian government — not every town or village near a border automatically qualifies.
 Only properties in settlements that appear on the official government list are eligible for this exception.
 Buyers should verify whether their specific settlement holds this designation before relying on the continued refund eligibility.